 Not many people are aware of this fruit vinegar but if you are into active games and sports, use it as your energy drink.
 Find out what else it can do for you at the Health Benefits of Persimmon Vinegar

 Apricot Seed or Kernel

-Health benefits of eating apricot seeds are many including its claim on prevention of cancer.
+The health benefits of eating apricot seeds are many including its claim on prevention of cancer.
 Read more on Health Benefits of Apricot Seed

 Uses of Date Palm

-Date Palm tree is like a tree of life.
+The Date Palm tree is like a tree of life.
 Check here on Uses and Benefits of Date Palms

 Sugar Apple Sweetsop